 I think the flavor is best when using fresh tomatoes but yes, you can use canned tomatoes.
 Blend a 15 oz can of fire-roasted diced tomatoes for more flavor and keep some of it unblended to add to the soup with the broth later for more texture.

-Yes you can make it GF simply by using GF noodles, such as the chickpea shells from the brand Banza.
-Make sure not to over cook them!
+Yes, you can make it GF simply by using GF noodles, such as the chickpea shells from the brand Banza.
+Make sure not to overcook them!

-More recipes like this
+🌱 More Mexican soup recipes you might like

 I hope you like this Mexican shell soup recipe as much as we do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.
 Your feedback is so helpful!